This page contains details of the club coaching strategy and photos of our club coaches. please log into the Members area and choose:

 Coaching on the hill is offered in a variety of formats to suit the needs of different pilots.
 Pilots can expect to receive the following:

-- If required and successfully undertaken, sign-off of pilot tasks
+- If required and successfully undertaken, sign-off of one or two pilot tasks.

 - One-to-One coaching